drhsqlite/fossil-mirror/www/blockchain.md

 position that you don’t have a “blockchain” unless it allows anonymous contribution, with any needed restrictions provided only by the very structure of the managed data, then Fossil does not qualify.

-You can make a good inverse argument, however: because Fossil doesn’t remember IP addresses in commit manifests or require commit signing, it allows at least *pseudonymous* commits.
-When someone clones a remote repository, they don’t learn email address, IP address, or any other sort of [PII] of prior committers, on purpose.

 Why do some people care about this distinction?
 Consider Bitcoin, wherein an anonymous user cannot spam the blockchain with bogus coins